A7mdlbanna/A7mdlbanna/Readme.md

 # Movies App

-***simple app simular to IMDB let you surface all the movies/TvShows with Trending now, categories, sort by, and complete info about specific Show/Actor.
+***Simple app similar to IMDB lets you surface all the movies/TV shows with Trending now, categories, sort by, and complete info about a specific Show/Actor.
 <br>
-Used: Clean Architecture, Restful API, http request (DIO), State Management(Bloc)***
+Used: Clean Architecture, Restful API, HTTP request (DIO), State Management(Bloc)***

 Check Code [Here](https://github.com/A7mdlbanna/Movies-App/tree/clean_architecture)

 # E-Commerce

-***Shopping app that allows you to buy/save/add-to-card items, and login with your account, and update your info.
+***Shopping app that allows you to buy/save/add-to-card items, log in with your account, and update your info.
 <br>
-Used: Clean Architecture, Restful API, http request (DIO), State Management(Bloc)***
+Used: Clean Architecture, Restful API, HTTP request (DIO), State Management(Bloc)***

 Check Code [Here](https://github.com/A7mdlbanna/E-Commerce-App)